AndreasHadjiantonis/UoM-Applied-Informatics/README.md

-## University Of Macedonia - Department Of Applied Informatics - **Computer Sciense And Technology**.
+## University Of Macedonia - Department Of Applied Informatics - **Computer Science And Technology**.
-In this particular repository you will find all the programs I have created in the context of the school's courses.
+In this repository you will find all the programs I have created during my studies at UoM